09.27.11

 Opening up to the world

-Posted in Programming, Sites at 12:28 pm by admin
+Posted in Programming, Sites at 12:28 pm by Toby

 We have an internal php app that we use everyday.
 I wanted to make it available to our staff when they are out and about, but wanted to add a little extra security.
 We now run on Apache after having run on IIS for years, so I reckoned a .htaccess file was the way to go, but I only wanted the user to be asked for an extra password if they were accessing it externally.